 Marlborough House School, High Street, Hawkhurst, Kent, TN18 4PY or by email via firstname.lastname@example.org

 If the matter is confidential to the Governors, the communication should be placed in a sealed envelope addressed to the relevant Governor, c/o the Clerk to the Governors, at the above address and should be marked "Strictly Private and Confidential".

 Find out more about our Governors below:

-Henry Somerset (Chairman of Board of Governors, Member of Finance & Property and Marketing Committees) – Henry was a pupil at MHS between 1970 and 1974, then at Wellington College and later studied Mathematics at Trinity Hall, Cambridge.
+Henry was a pupil at MHS between 1970 and 1974, and then at Wellington College before he studied Mathematics at Trinity Hall, Cambridge.
 After University, he joined the City firm, Kleinwort Benson, where he worked for the bulk of his career as a corporate finance advisor, and as Vice Chairman for the last five years.
 He now acts as consultant to a small corporate finance advisory firm.
-He is married with three grown up children, one of whom is still at University.
-He has been Chairman of the Board since 2012.
+He is married with two adult daughters.
+His principal interests are playing and watching sport.
+He was Chairman of the Board of Governors between 2012 and 2019.